pjama/rust-wasm-docker/README.md

 # Rust -> WebAssembly -> Docker (Ubuntu)

-This repository provides a controlled Ubuntu environment (via Docker) for compiling Rust in to WebAssembly.
+A controlled Ubuntu environment (Docker) for compiling Rust in to WebAssembly.

 ## Installation